• Home /

 The Cost of Mortgage Rate Lock Lengths

-Mortgage Rate Lock: A Real-World Example
+Mortgage Rate Lock: A Real World Example

-First-Time Home Buyer Stories: Mortgage Rate Lock
+First-Time Home Buyer Stories - Mortgage Rate Lock

 Imagine a first-time home buyer who gets their offer for a home accepted.
-Their buyer’s agent smartly negotiates for a closing date in 30 days, allowing the buyer to get a 30-day mortgage rate lock from the lender.
+Their buyer’s agent smartly negotiates for a closing date in 30 days, allowing the buyer to secure a 30-day mortgage rate lock from the lender.

 Common Questions About Mortgage Rate Lock